Spatio-temporal model via Locally Adaptive Regression Splines: Introduction

 for a tuning parameter $V_n>0$.
-The optimization problem given in Equation (\ref{eqn:e2}) can be viewed as a constrained version of Trend Filtering for temporal-spatial data.
+The optimization problem given in Equation (\ref{eqn:e2}) can be viewed as a constrained version of {{Locally Adaptive Regression Splines}} for spatio-temporal data.
 This can be seen by comparing it to the optimization problem in Equation (\ref{eqn:e1}) and the loss function in \cite{cai2011optimal}.
 In Equation (\ref{eqn:e2}), $V_n >0$ is a tuning parameter that controls the $(k-1)$th order total variation.
-Moreover, the estimator defined in Equation (\ref{eqn:e2}) can be considered as a variational version of the estimator studied in \cite{wakayama2021trend}, which addresses some computational aspects of Trend Filtering for functional data.
+Moreover, the estimator defined in Equation (\ref{eqn:e2}) can be considered as a variational version of the estimator studied in \cite{wakayama2021trend}, which addresses some computational aspects of {{Locally Adaptive Regression Splines and}} Trend Filtering for functional data.

+Equation (\ref{eqn:e1}) and Equation (\ref{eqn:e2}) are quite different, especially when dealing with issues found in spatio-temporal data such as spatial noise and changing amounts of data over time.
+Equation (\ref{eqn:e2}) addresses these by adjusting its loss function to inversely weight observations based on the number of observations at each time point, ensuring a balanced impact from each time point.
+This method works better on spatio-temporal data by making its predictions more accurate despite the noise and fluctuating data amounts.